openfaas/openfaas.github.io/_posts/2019-01-29-multifile-python-functions.md

 ## Wrapping up

-Using relative imports allows the creation of Python functions that are split between several files.
+When we use relative imports then we can easily split our code over several files for better organisation.
 We could take this further and import from sub-folders or sub-folders of sub-folders.
 This has the added benefit that the code is valid in both your local environment and the final docker container.
 Try the [completed code example in this repo.][project-repo]

 Checkout the [OpenFaas Workshop][workshop-repo] for a step-by-step guide of writing and deploying a Python function detailing the other features of OpenFaas: asynchronous functions, timeouts, auto-scaling, and managing secret values.